“Geography explains the past, illuminates the present and prepares us for the future” - Michael Palin

 Component 3: Applied Fieldwork Enquiry

-• Part C will assess the application of broad geographical concepts to a wider UK context and assess the ability to make
+- Part C will assess the application of broad geographical concepts to a wider UK context and assess the ability to make and justify a decision

 Year 11